FLYING taildraggers 1950-2003

 As we continued flying beside the great river downstream, its canyon deepened and widened.
 For the first time in flight I experienced vertigo, as we crossed from one side of the widening canyon to the other.
 We had intended that when we reached the village of Grand Canyon we would fly over the Canyon, but I couldn't do it, because of the sudden fear of height, the perception of all 3 dimensions.

-That night it snowed up on the rim.
+That night it snowed up on the canyon rim.
 In the morning we photographed the snowdrift that came in around the door.
-The cabin was austere, but we thought it a better deal than expensive El Tovar, which had a mere curtain to separate the "rooms" (ours and Phil's), and plumbing that Teddy Roosevelt must have used.
-We drove a rented car along the canyon rim, and ran out of gas though we were told the tank was nearly full.
+The cabin was austere, but we thought it a better deal than expensive El Tovar, which had a mere curtain to separate the "rooms" (ours and Phil's), and plumbing that Teddy Roosevelt must have used when he visited.
+We drove a rented car along the canyon rim, and ran out of gas, though we had been told the tank was nearly full.
 We were privileged to meet and talk briefly with Emery Kolb , an almost legendary figure.
 In 1903, 16 years before Grand Canyon was a National Park, he and his late brother started the photographic studio on the canyon rim that he was still running.
 Ken Burns' recent TV series on our National Parks featured the brothers and their daring trip down the Colorado in 1911, recording the first motion pictures of the canyon.
 Mr. Kolb autographed his book for us.

 The following day we took flight in marginal weather, dodging snow showers to Prescott, Arizona.